When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - the amount of compensation payable is fixed.
 It may be greater or less than the damage which was actually suffered

-- they avoid entirely arguments as to the amount of compensation should be paid for the breach
+- they avoid entirely arguments as to the amount of compensation should be paid for the breach, subject to the rule against penalties

 - they minimise or avoid situations where specific types of breaches are repudiatory breaches